 While the publish-subscribe model makes it easy to connect applications through shared topics, the ability to scale up by creating multiple instances of a given application is equally important.
 When doing so, different instances of an application are placed in a competing consumer relationship, where only one of the instances is expected to handle a given message.

 Spring Cloud Stream models this behavior through the concept of a consumer group.

 (Spring Cloud Stream consumer groups are similar to and inspired by Kafka consumer groups.)

 spring.cloud.stream.bindings.<channelName>.group property to specify a group name.

 For the consumers shown in the following figure, this property would be set as

 Consistent with the opinionated application model of Spring Cloud Stream, consumer group subscriptions are durable.
-That is, a binder implementation ensures that group subscriptions are persistent, and once at least one subscription for a group has been created, the group will receive messages, even if they are sent while all applications in the group are stopped.
+That is, a binder implementation ensures that group subscriptions are persistent and that, once at least one subscription for a group has been created, the group receives messages, even if they are sent while all applications in the group are stopped.

 Anonymous subscriptions are non-durable by nature.
-For some binder implementations (e.g., RabbitMQ), it is possible to have non-durable group subscriptions.
+For some binder implementations (such as RabbitMQ), it is possible to have non-durable group subscriptions.

 Spring Cloud Stream provides a common abstraction for implementing partitioned processing use cases in a uniform fashion.
-Partitioning can thus be used whether the broker itself is naturally partitioned (e.g., Kafka) or not (e.g., RabbitMQ).
+Partitioning can thus be used whether the broker itself is naturally partitioned (for example, Kafka) or not (for example, RabbitMQ).

-Partitioning is a critical concept in stateful processing, where it is critiical, for either performance or consistency reasons, to ensure that all related data is processed together.
+Partitioning is a critical concept in stateful processing, where it is critical (for either performance or consistency reasons) to ensure that all related data is processed together.
 For example, in the time-windowed average calculation example, it is important that all measurements from any given sensor are processed by the same application instance.